mmistakes/minimal-mistakes/_posts/2023-06-22-a-simple-rest-api-with-play-framework-and-scala.md

 ## 2. Setting Up

-Let's start by adding our dependency on our sbt files.
+Let's start by adding our dependencies on our sbt files.

 On `plugins.sbt` add the following plugins.
 PlayScala plugin defines default settings for Scala-based applications.